Get a quote

 What is Flood Zone C?

 Flood Zone C sits above the 500-year flood level.
 While there may be some pooling and local drainage problems, the homes located in this flood zone have little risk of flooding.
-As such, the area is not a Special Flood Hazard Area (SFHA), and flood insurance is not mandatory.
-New and revised maps use Flood Zone X in place of Flood Zone C.
+As such, the area is not a Special Flood Hazard Area (SFHA), and flood insurance is not mandatory like it is with high flood risk areas.
+New and revised flood zone maps use Flood Zone X in place of Flood Zone C.

 What is Flood Zone C’s base flood elevation?